sai-sruthi/RandomPoemGenerator/README.md

 either a NOUN or an ADJECTIVE, also selected at random.

-This is Java app which parses the grammatical rules from a text file, then uses the parsed data to generate a random poem.
+The Java app which parses the grammatical rules from a text file, then uses the parsed data to generate a random poem.
 Here is an example of what the output might look like:

 	my sun among her white meadow
 	moon upon my light